Making Great Falls Better GFCA is a 100% volunteer 501(c)4 organization |

 Attention all GFCA Members:

-The GFCA 2024-2025 FY Operating Budget was adopted by a unanimous vote during the membership meeting conducted on September 24, 2024.
+The GFCA 2024-2025 FY Operating Budget was adopted by the membership during the meeting conducted on October 22, 2024.

 Thank you.